Monday, 11 September 2023

 If you prefer a sandwich and coffee on the go turn to the co-located artisanal Brotzeit bakery.

-If you fancy a day out in the Bavarian countryside take the chance and head for the Herrmannsdorfer farm about 30 kilometres from Munich, and its up-market 100 percent organic restaurant, the Wirtshaus zum Schweinsbräu.
+Fancy a day out in the Bavarian countryside?
+So why not paying a visit to the Herrmannsdorfer farm about 30 kilometres from Munich?
+Their up-market 100 percent organic restaurant, the Wirtshaus zum Schweinsbräu, rewards with the finest of Bavarian food traditions.

 At tube stop Poccistraße in Sendling, just across the street from the Vollcorner branch in Lindwurmstr.
 80 the Goldmarie restaurant serves classical and modern versions of seasonal Bavarian, Austrian and North-Italian dishes – quite palatable, but also a little boring.
 It's very obvious that the quality of the ingredients makes the difference here rather than the skills or visions of a chef: Usually the meat is organic and – in this case – marked "bio" on the menu.
 The veges are often organic, too, though not marked.
 Not organically certified meat and greens come from small-scale conventional farms in the region.
 Unfortunately the drinks (except for the gin and the herb tonic water) aren't organic.
 The place itself is often quite crowded.